klstein7/nextjs-wordle-dev-day/docs/07-styling-polish.md

   - Implement a leaderboard to track high scores or fastest wins.
 - **Social Sharing:**
   - Allow users to share their results on social media platforms.

-By continuing to build on your application, you'll further refine your skills in React and Next.js and create an even more engaging user experience.

----

-By following this structured approach and incorporating insightful comments in your code, you've enhanced your Wordle clone in a manner similar to refining UI components in Angular applications.

-Congratulations on completing the tutorial! 🎉

----